Carrier of a hard piece of wood (3)

 'hard' becomes 'h' (abbreviation used in pencil classifications).

-'piece' says to take the initial letters (I've seen 'pieces of' mean this).
+'piece' indicates taking the first letters (I've seen 'piece of' mean this).

-'wood' becomes 'd' (I am not sure about this - if you are sure you should give a lot more credence to this answer).
+'wood' becomes 'd' (I can't explain this - if you can you should believe this answer much more).

 The first letter of 'of' is 'o'.